Lukkit/Lukkit/README.md

 Discord moved to [Here](https://discord.gg/5Ys9kct).

-Dev builds can be found [here](https://ci.jammehcow.co.nz).
-Use them at your own risk (not in production).

 ### What's the point?
  - Lua is a very friendly language for beginners
  - It is very easy to make a simple plugin